ericjlin/Assignment1-DiscoveringVMXFeatures/README.md

   11. To read the VMX configuration, run "sudo insmod cmpe283-1.ko"

-  12. Then run "sudo demsg" to view the output.
+  12. Then run "sudo dmesg" to view the output.

   13. To remove the kerbel module run "sudo rmmod cmpe283-1.ko".